 Candidate:

 Practice Examiners:

 Component:

-Your Professional Studies Adviser will discuss this feedback with you.
-That discussion will provide an opportunity for you to seek an explanation/elaboration of any part of the feedback.
-It will also assist you in formulating a plan to address the feedback and therefore to improve a future submission.
+f any pa r will discuss this feedback with you.
+That discussion will provide an opportunity for you to seek an rt of the feedback.
+It will also assist you in formulating a plan to address the feedback and therefore to

+ARB criterion/criteria that the candidate has failed to meet.
+(Note 1) Feedba ack.